YuliyaSheichenka/Encyclopedia/encyclopedia.md

 ````

-### How to use scientific perceptually uniform color maps of Fabio Crameri (batlow etc)
+### How to use scientific perceptually uniform color maps of Fabio Crameri (batlow etc) in matplotlib:

 ````python